Average American Debt – Ramsey

 Pay off debt fast and save more money with Financial Peace University.

 Older Americans have the highest percentage of HELOC debt.
-HELOCs take up less than 1% of the debt held by those age 18–29, and 1% of the debt held by those ages 30–39, but that percentage rises to 6% for those 70+.31,32,33
+HELOCs take up almost none of the debt held by those ages 18–29, and less than 1% of the debt held by those ages 30–39, but that percentage rises to nearly 5% for those 70-plus.23

 Mortgage Debt

-Americans with a mortgage pay a median monthly payment of $1,595.34 Accounting for 70% of all American debt, mortgage debt carries the highest total at $10.44 trillion.35 Forty-two percent of households have mortgages.
-(That’s over 51.5 million total American households).
-And the average mortgage debt in our country is $202,454.36,37,38
+Americans with a mortgage pay a median monthly payment of $2,006.24 Accounting for 70% of all American debt, mortgage debt carries the highest total at $12.25 trillion.25 There are over 84 million outstanding mortgages in our country, and the average balance on each of them is $145,833.26

 Average American Debt by Age

 So, we’ve broken out some of the average American debt totals by age already, but here’s an overview of debt totals and averages by age.
-Note: These averages include all American adults, both those with and without debt.
+Note: These averages include all American adults, both those with and without debt—that’s how the data is reported each year.

-First, here’s an overview of consumer (or nonmortgage) debt by age (as of February 2021).
+First, here’s an overview of consumer (or nonmortgage) debt by age.

-Now we’ll look at each age group’s total debt broken into percentage by debt type (as of February 2021).
+Now we’ll look at each age group’s total debt broken into percentage by debt type.
 Notice younger Americans have a higher percentage of student loans, but older Americans have a higher percentage of mortgage debt.

 For more information on debt levels across generations, check out our research study.